yssongyao/WeatherBot/README.md

 A web-based chatbot application that answers questions about the weather using Python, Flask, HTML, CSS, JavaScript, ChatterBot, OpenWeather API and Geocoding API.

 Features

 Chatbot Interaction: Users can interact with the chatbot to ask questions.
 Weather Information: The chatbot can fetch 5-day weather forecast data for 10 locations in UK by calling Geocoding API and OpenWeather API and then trained with processed data set.
-When user after questions about today/tomorrow/the day after tomorrow's weather or a whole set of 5-day weather forecast for any locations, the chatbot will surely reply a satisfying anwser.
+When user ask questions about today/tomorrow/the day after tomorrow's weather or a whole set of 5-day weather forecast for any locations, the chatbot will surely reply a satisfying anwser.
 Travel suggestion: The chatbot can also suggest when and where to avoid travel due to rainy weather.

 Technologies Used